AmirMohammadDehghan/AmirMohammadDehghan/README.md

 <!-- <p align="left">In 2024, Ali founded Codech, a team dedicated to teaching various specialties in the field of Web and Android , with a particular focus on backend and framework designs such as Django.
 He has a unique ability to ideate and transform ideas into products, as well as reverse engineer existing products to uncover their underlying mechanisms.</p> -->

-<p align="left">Currently, Ali is upgrading his skills in microservices architecture and DevOps tools, such as Kubernetes and monitoring, to become a full-stack developer in the field of Web.
-He is also learning DRF to create and develop api, services and sync multi apps on platforms, which will allow him to contribute more effectively to Python projects.</p>
+<p align="left">Currently, Amir Mohammad is upgrading his skills in microservices architecture and DevOps tools, such as Kubernetes and monitoring, to become a full-stack developer in the field of Web.
+He is also learning DRF to create and develop api, services and sync multi apps on platforms, which will allow him to contribute more effectively to multiplatfroms projects.</p>

 Here are some ideas to get you started: